 Advice on Funding Your Research

-If you’d welcome some advice on seeking funding for your research project, you’ll find the following contact points helpful:
+For advice on seeking funding for your research project, the following may be helpful:

 - NHS Research and Development Forum.
 (2020).
 National Directory of NHS Research Offices.
-Provides full details of your local NHS research and development office.
+For details of local NHS research and development offices.

 - National Institute for Health Research (NIHR).
 (2020).
 Research Design Service.
 Provides support to health and social care researchers across England on all aspects of developing and writing a funding applications.
 Advice is confidential and free of charge.

 - NHS Health Education England.
 (2020).
 Library and knowledge services.
-Your NHS Senior Library and Knowledge Service Leads are here to support you and your research in promoting innovation in library and knowledge service design and delivery.
+NHS Library and Knowledge Service Leads support you and your research by promoting innovation in library and knowledge service design and delivery.

 Sources of Funding

 - CILIP: The Information and Library Association.
 (2020).
 Bursaries and grants.
-Primarily a list of CILIP groups offering conference bursaries, which could be useful when you start thinking about disseminating your findings (Step 9), grants are also listed to support CILIP members specifically wishing to undertake research covering the library and information sector.
+A list of CILIP groups offering conference bursaries may be useful when you start thinking about disseminating your findings (Step 9).
+Grants to support CILIP members specifically undertaking research covering the library and information sector are also listed.

 - LIS Research – The Library and Information Science Research Coalition.
 (2012).
 Research funding.
-Last updated in 2012, when the Coalition funding ended, their list of LKS research funders remains one of the most comprehensive available.
+Last updated in 2012, this list of LKS research funders remains one of the most comprehensive available.

 You may also find the following chapter helpful: